Phone (DSN) 314-368-9729

 It is imperative that personnel assigned to Brussels have a sponsor appointed by their gaining unit so that they can ask the necessary questions and be fully acquainted with what to expect in Brussels.
 Indeed, your assignment and category of support will differ depending on whether you are SHAPE sponsored or Embassy sponsored.
 Many of the in/out-processing procedures and privileges differ between them.
 It is important that personnel follow the procedures established by their administrative sections.

-Service members may go to the Sponsorship Gateway web site to pinpoint their assignment and communicate with their gaining unit.
 If you arrive without a sponsor, immediately advise your Unit and you will be assigned one.
 If you are a civilian employee, you should have been assigned a sponsor as part of the pre-employment process with the civilian personnel.
 If you have not been assigned a sponsor and are in need of one, let the Personnel Office (CPAC) know immediately.

 Most people arrive at the Brussels International Airport.
 After deplaning, follow the crowd to the Border Control where you must show your official passport and a copy of your orders.
 Family members will also need to present their passports.
 After completing customs, exit to the waiting area where your sponsor should be waiting for you.
 If your sponsor fails to meet you, you may contact the Military Police desk at USAG Benelux - Brussels: country phone number: 02/717-9769.